King–Byng affair: Request for dissolution

 Meighen subsequently requested a dissolution of parliament, which was granted by Byng on 2 July, and an election was called for 14 September.
 King's Liberals won a plurality of seats in the House of Commons, while Meighen lost his seat.
+The vote was decided by one vote, with the vote of Thomas William Bird, who, advertently or inadvertently, violated a vote pairing agreement to vote for the question of privilege.